gaehlerm/SoftwareEngineering/README.md

 delete[] arr;
 ```

 If you use `delete arr` instead of `delete[] arr`, you create a memory leak.
-Apparently it is very simple to make mistakes when using new and delete such that one shouldn't use them at all.
+Apparently, it is very easy to make mistakes when using `new` and `delete`, such that one should avoid using them altogether.

-One of the main reasons Java got so popular in the 90ies was the introduction of the garbage collector.
-It took care of all the deleting.
-Meanwhile there are still ways to create memory leaks in Java, most problems with memory management were gone.
-Without a doubt a tremendous improvement at the time.
+One of the main reasons Java became so popular in the 1990s was the introduction of the garbage collector.
+It took care of all the deletions.
+Meanwhile, there are still ways to create memory leaks in Java; however, most issues with memory management were gone.
+Without a doubt, that was a tremendous improvement at the time.

-Though it turns out there exists also a solution to the memory allocation problem using only pure C++ code.
-There is a quite simple pattern that ensures you to always call new and delete in pairs.
-You create a class that calls new inside the constructor and delete in the destructor.
-No matter what you do, every object in C++ is guaranteed to call its constructor when creating and the destructor deleting the object.
-The constructor and destructor are both called exactly once.
+Though it turns out there is also a solution to the memory allocation problem using only pure C++ code.
+There is a simple pattern that ensures you always call new and delete in pairs.
+You create a class that calls `new` inside the constructor and `delete` in the destructor.
+No matter what you do, every object in C++ is guaranteed to call its constructor when creating and the destructor when deleting the object.
+The constructor and destructor are each called exactly once.
 Always.
-So if we call new inside the constructor and delete inside the destructor, they are both guaranteed to be called exactly once.
-The allocated memory is guaranteed to be freed again.
-So the whole allocation/deallocation process is guaranteed to work out as it should.
+So, if we instantiate `new` inside the constructor and `delete` inside the destructor, they are both guaranteed to be called exactly once.
+The allocated memory is guaranteed to be freed.
+So, the entire allocation and deallocation process is guaranteed to function correctly.

-Note that C++ also needs the smart pointers introduced in C++11 in order to write fully memory safe code.
+Note that C++ also requires the use of smart pointers introduced in C++11 to ensure writing fully memory-safe code.
 But we won't be able to cover this topic here.
 The interested reader is referred to [citation: Effective Modern C++].

-Here is a very simplified version how the fundamental idea of the vector class looks like.
+Here is a very simplified version of what the fundamental idea of the vector class looks like.
 Our custom `VectorClass` contains an array and manages its size.
-This takes a little bit of logic, but in the end the user doesn't have to know anything about the array inside the vector class anymore.
+This requires some logic to understand, but ultimately, the user no longer needs to have any knowledge about the array inside the vector class.

 [https://www.geeksforgeeks.org/how-to-implement-our-own-vector-class-in-c/]
 ```C++